Alee14/DLAP/README.md

 ping - Pong!
-status - Checks what audio file is playing currently. about - Information about the bot.
+status - Checks what audio file is playing currently. about - Information about the bot. list - Lists the available audio tracks. list (page) - Input a number to change the page of the list.

 Bot Owner Only
 --------------